 If you have some carrots at the back of the fridge that are looking a bit past their best, then throw them in the air fryer with a little oil and seasoning and it will totally transform them.
-The great thing about these is that you can have them a different way every time by adapting the seasoning.
+The great thing about these air fryer roast carrots is that you can have them a different way every time by adapting the seasoning.

 If you haven't tried air frying vegetables before, then you are missing out.
 Why not try our Air Fryer Roasted Vegetables, Air Fryer Corn, Air Fryer Mushrooms, Air Fryer Parsnips, Air Fryer Brussels Sprouts or Air Fryer Broccoli?